Out of curiosity, I asked a few people what their favorite brands are and why. This is what I got:

 What is brand marketing?

 Brand marketing is about boosting recognition and reputation.
 But contrary to what many people believe, brand marketing is not just plastering your company name and logo everywhere and hoping that people see it.
-Honestly, it goes a lot deeper than that.
 Brands are feelings, and we all know how complicated feelings are.
 So when it comes to marketing your brand, you have to meet your customers on an emotional level.

 So, how do you get an audience’s attention when you want to sell in a crowded market?
 Market your brand with intention -- the intention to evoke positive feelings about your brand.